AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 The Ada Standard Library defines two kinds of containers:

-* The controlled containers using dynamic allocation, for example ``Ada.Containers.Vectors``.
+* The controlled containers using dynamic allocation, for example ``SPARK.Containers.Formal.Unbounded_Sets``.
 They define containers as controlled tagged types, so that memory for the container is automatic reallocated during assignment and automatically freed when the container object's scope ends.
-* The bounded containers not using dynamic allocation, for example ``Ada.Containers.Bounded_Vectors``.
+* The bounded containers not using dynamic allocation, for example ``SPARK.Containers.Fromal.Vectors``.
 They define containers as discriminated tagged types, so that the memory for the container can be reserved at initialization.